-Cluster 2 is comprised of both oil and gas fields with oil fields grouped in Cluster 2A and gas fields in Cluster 2B.
-The oil fields are identified as A2, P1, M3, M1 and G-2-2, whereas the gas fields are named R1, U3, U1, and A1.
+Cluster 2 consists of both oil and gas fields with oilfields grouped in Cluster 2A and gas fields in Cluster 2B.

 The Cluster 2 development is scheduled to be completed by June 2020.

-Geology of the KG-DWN-98/2 block
+Geology of the Cluster 2 Fields KG-DWN-98/2 block

 The Pliocene section is mainly formed of clay and contains certain deepwater channel and fan deposits.

 The western part of the basin is formed by Permo-Triassic, late Jurassic-Cretaceous and Tertiary rocks.

-Oil and gar reserves
+Oil and gas reserves

 The peak daily production rates of crude oil and natural gas from the project will be 16.89% and 27.60% of ONGC’s current production rate.

 Field development plan

-The field infrastructure will include a gas processing platform connected to a living quarter platform via a bridge, a floating production storage and offloading (FPSO) vessel, and ten manifolds along with riser base manifolds.
+The field infrastructure will include a gas processing platform connected to a living quarter platform via a bridge, a floating production storage and offloading (FPSO) vessel and ten manifolds along with riser base manifolds.

-A 21.5km-long dual pipeline with an 18in diameter will be used for transporting oil from the fields to the anchored FPSO.
-Oil along with associated gas will be processed at the FPSO with the oil being transported to onshore terminal for custody transfer to Gas Authority of India (GAIL) located 35km away.
+The FPSO will be deployed in a water depth of 413m.
+Oil and gas will be processed at the FPSO, with the oil being transported to an onshore terminal for custody transfer to the Gas Authority of India (GAIL) located 35km away.

-A 20in subsea pipeline will transfer the hydrocarbons from the fixed platform, while a 22in diameter pipeline will transfer the hydrocarbons from the FPSO to the landfall point.
+A 20in subsea pipeline will transfer the hydrocarbons from the fixed platform, while a 22in-diameter pipeline will transfer the hydrocarbons from the FPSO to the landfall point.

-The contractual work will be performed using a deepwater geotechnical vessel named Fugro Voyager and will begin towards the end of the third quarter of 2016.
-Data collection will be followed by in-depth laboratory testing, data analysis, interpretation and integration with previously gathered autonomous underwater vehicle (AUV) geophysical and metocean survey data.
+Data collection is set to be followed by in-depth laboratory testing, data analysis, interpretation and integration with previously gathered autonomous underwater vehicle (AUV) geophysical and metocean survey data.